mrMuscles/Pesterchum/README.md

 # Pesterchum

-A copy of the messaging client from Homestuck
+This is my copy/version of the messaging client from Homestuck.